 - bridges and other areas where pedestrians are not allowed to cross

 In California, pedestrians who were at fault can be proven to have comparative negligence.
-Which means that if a plaintiff was proven to be “at fault” for an accident, can have the amount that she/him is awarded reduced.
+This means that if a plaintiff was proven to be “at fault” for an accident, they can have the amount that they are awarded reduced.